cuicorey/FINA4350-GroupProject/docs/README.md

 * [NLTK Vader](#NLTK-Vader)
 * [FinBert](#FinBert)

 Suppose we have the following three sentences containing the word ***"COVID-19"***.
-Intuitively, the first sentence is negative, the second one is the neutral, and the last one is negative.
+Intuitively, the first sentence is negative, the second one is the neutral, and the last one is positive.

     s1 = "The COVID-19 pandemic has seriously disrupted the global automotive industry and customer sales, production volumes." s2 = "We are continuing to monitor the impact of COVID-19 on financial condition and cash flows."